Bienvenue en France 2019

-The Embassy of France in India, through Campus France, is organising pre-departure sessions for Indian students heading to France for higher studies.
-The event, ‘Bienvenue en France’, spread over 11 cities across India, from 4th July to 2nd August, and took place in Delhi on Saturday, 20th July 2019 at the Embassy of France in India.
+The Embassy of France in India, through Campus France, organised pre-departure sessions for Indian students heading to France for higher studies.
+The event, ‘Bienvenue en France’, was spread over 11 cities across India, from 4th July to 2nd August, and took place in Delhi on Saturday, 20th July 2019 at the Embassy of France in India.

 The event featured interactive and instructive sessions answering frequently asked questions, such as visa application procedure, accommodation, practical advice about daily life in France, cultural life and on the various avenues of learning French.
 It also provided useful information about administrative procedures to be completed in France, the teaching methods used in French educational institutions, and various inter-cultural aspects.

 HDFC Credila and Air France, the mobility partners of the French Institute in India, presented attractive offers to students.